-We are excited to announce the first winners of our Entrepreneurship Fund Kickstarter Grants!
+We are excited to announce the first winner of our Entrepreneurship Fund Kickstarter Grants!

 The Entrepreneurship Fund provides financial support for the entrepreneurial projects of undocumented young people working to create positive social change.
 Starting in September 2019, we began accepting applications for our Kickstarter Grants, short-term, non-renewable grants of up to $2,000.